fastapi/fastapi/docs/tutorial/openapi-callbacks.md

 There are 2 main differences from a normal *path operation*:

 * It doesn't need to have any actual code, because your app will never call this code.
 It's only used to document the *external API*.
 So, the function could just have `pass`.
-* The *path* can contain an <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#key-expression" target="_blank">OpenAPI 3 expression</a> (see more below) where it can use variables with parameters and parts of the original request sent to *your API*.
+* The *path* can contain an <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#key-expression" class="external-link" target="_blank">OpenAPI 3 expression</a> (see more below) where it can use variables with parameters and parts of the original request sent to *your API*.

 ### The callback path expression

-The callback *path* can have an <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#key-expression" target="_blank">OpenAPI 3 expression</a> that can contain parts of the original request sent to *your API*.
+The callback *path* can have an <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#key-expression" class="external-link" target="_blank">OpenAPI 3 expression</a> that can contain parts of the original request sent to *your API*.

 In this case, it's the `str`: